Presenting T-SQL Analyzer CLI - identify anti-patterns in SQL Server scripts with 140+ rules

 tsqlanalyze

-## Analyze a single script
+## Analyze a single file

 tsqlanalyze -i C:\scripts\sproc.sql

-## Analyze scripts in a folder
+## Analyze a folder

 tsqlanalyze -i "c:\database scripts"